Watch previous provider quality forums

 Feedback

-Thank you to all who attended this first provider quality forum.
+Thank you to all who have attended, or watched later, our provider quality forums.

-We welcome your feedback and will take it on board prior to the next forum.
+We welcome your feedback to quality@msd.govt.nz and will take it on board when planning upcoming forums.